Does Wood Glue Work on Metal? Comprehensive Insights and Solutions

 How long does wood glue take to cure on metal surfaces?

-Wood glue generally takes about 24 hours to fully cure on metal surfaces, although you might notice some initial bonding in just a few hours.
+Wood glue typically takes around 24 hours to fully cure when applied to metal.
+However, initial bonding can occur within a few hours.

 What should I do if the bond fails after using wood glue on metal?